suntime0/rendez-vous/readme.txt

 * Schedule rendez-vous within BuddyPress Groups
 * Download a calendar file to save the rendez-vous in your Calendar software
+* Fix rendez-vous editor css to adapt to WordPress 4.0 changes in the media editor

 = 1.0.2 =